May 10, 2022 | LB Does Education, Tips

 If you receive an Excel spreadsheet from our team, you can open it in Google Sheets to make any edits.
 When you’re done editing and you’re ready to send the sheet back to us, you can use one of these two methods.

 Option 1: Click File > Download > Microsoft Excel and then send it to us as an attachment

 Option 2: Click File > Email > Email This File and then key in our email address.
 If you choose option 2, be sure to change the file type from PDF to Microsoft Excel like in the video below.

 NOTE: If you “share” the file, we will not be able to click to access it as we do not click hyperlinks to access files outside of our system.
 The file must be sent as an attachment so that our virus filters may scan the file.

 This video tutorial will help you see how to validate your property’s address, phone number, and contact information.
-If you have changes to submit, please use the contact form at the bottom of this page rather than making changes on your own.
+Regardless of what the video says, if you have changes to submit, please use the contact form at the bottom of this page rather than making changes on your own.

 If you need to make changes, please use this form to do so.
 That will afford us the opportunity to update our internal client records as well since Nationwide is a 3rd Party platform that we both use.
 After you verify that you are a client, choose “Username / Password / Technical Support” from the dropdown list.